 According to EU regulation 2019/2088 on sustainability-related disclosures in the financial services sector (SFDR), PAIs should be understood as those impacts of investment decisions that result in negative effects on sustainability factors in environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.

-At least 51% of the portfolio (excl. liquidity in the form of account balances and short-term deposits) shall be invested in investment instruments that take into account PAIs based on the criteria defined below.
+At least 51% of the portfolio (excl. liquidity in the form of account balances and short term deposits) is aimed to be invested in investment instruments that take into account PAIs based on the criteria defined below.